-- 396.4.1 Roller Ski competitions are held on asphalt or similar artificial or natural surfaces that are hard packed. - 396.4.2 The course must be designed with the highest priority being given to the safety of competitors. - 396.4.2.1 A Roller Ski competition course does not have any homologation requirements, but should include some demanding uphill sections. - 396.4.3 Obstacles or hazardous objects along or beside the track must be removed, or if not possible, they must be clearly marked and where necessary protected by padding. - 396.4.4 Recommended course norms:
+- Roller Ski competitions are held on asphalt or similar artificial or natural surfaces that are hard packed. - The course must be designed with the highest priority being given to the safety of competitors. - A Roller Ski competition course does not have any homologation requirements, but should include some demanding uphill sections. - Obstacles or hazardous objects along or beside the track must be removed, or if not possible, they must be clearly marked and where necessary protected by padding.

+396.4.4 Recommended course norms:

 Race Format Classical technique Free technique

 INTERVAL START

 Course

 Width of course (minimum) 3 m 4 m

 Start

 Number of corridors 1 1

 Finish

 Total width (minimum) 3.6 m 6 m

 Number of corridors 3 3

 PURSUIT

-Course r
+Course

 Width of course (minimum) 4 m 5 m

 Start

 Organisation/preparation 2 - 4 corridors 2 - 4 corridors

 Width of start area (minimum) 4 m 6 m

 Finish

 Total width (minimum) 4 m - 5 m 6 m - 8 m

-Number of corridors 3 - 4 3-4
+Number of corridors 3 - 4 3 - 4

 MASS START, SKIATHLON

-Course s
+Course

 Width of course (minimum) 4 m 6 m

 Start

 Organisation/preparation Arrow start grid Arrow start grid

 Width of start area (minimum) 5 m 6 m

 Number of corridors Odd number 3;5 Odd number 3;5

 Finish

 Total width (minimum) 4 m - 5 m 6 m - 8 m

 Number of corridors 3 - 4 3 - 4

-\) The number, width and length of corridors will be determined by the Jury according to the competition formats and finish area layout (uphill or flat).
+^{)} The number, width and length of corridors will be determined by the Jury according to the competition formats and finish area layout (uphill or flat).

-- 396.4.5 The downhill sections must not have any sharp curves.
-If a downhill or curve is deemed dangerous, the OC and jury must implement speed-reducing measures (carpet, artificial turf etc). - 396.4.6 Safe and secured warm up and cool down areas must be available near the competition course.
+The downhill sections must not have any sharp curves.
+If a downhill or curve is deemed dangerous, the OC and jury must implement speed-reducing measures (carpet, artificial turf etc).